rd003/blog/content/posts/inversion-of-control-and-dependency-injection.md

 }
 ```

-In this example, `OrderService` is not creating the instance of `INotificationService`, It is being created by the `IOC container`. `OrderService` need and instance of the `INotificationService` implemention (i.e `EmailService`), it asks `IOC container`, hey give me the instance of `EmailService` and it gets what it asked.
+In this example, `OrderService` is not creating the instance of `INotificationService`, It is being created by the `IOC container`. `OrderService` need and instance of the `INotificationService` implemention (i.e `EmailService` or `SmsService`), it asks `IOC container`, hey give me the instance of `EmailService` and it gets what it asked.
 It is called `inversion of control`. `INotificationService` is injected through the construction injection (a form of dependency injection).

 Now our code is: